nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 | [showdown](https://github.com/showdownjs/showdown)| A Markdown to HTML converter written in Javascript |
 | [react-ga](https://github.com/react-ga/react-ga)| A JavaScript module that can be used to include Google Analytics tracking code in a website or app that uses React for its front-end codebase. |
 | [react-slingshot](https://github.com/coryhouse/react-slingshot)| The React/Redux/Webpack starter kit CMC is based off of.
 CMC has diverged a fair bit from React-Slingshot in many respects but still owes a great deal of its webpack structure, config, npm scripts, and dev server code to react-slingshot.
+| [Modernizr](https://modernizr.com/)| Modernizr tells you what HTML, CSS and JavaScript features the user’s browser has to offer.
+CMC uses Modernizr to detect certain browser features such as webgl and fullscreen and degrade gracefully if these features are not present.

 <a id="contributing-to-cmc"/>
 ## Contributing to CMC